ucsb-cs148-w23/project-t04-interactivesolarsystem/team/sprint04/lab08.md

  ## Stand up Meeting:

- Elizabeth:
+ Elizabeth: Updated kanban board for second part of spring planning.

- Dingfan:
+ Dingfan: Updated kanban board for second part of spring planning and continued working on issue.

- Ethan:
+ Ethan: Talked to Mateo about build-in smart merger.

- Aashay:
+ Aashay: Continued working on issue.

- Mason:
+ Mason: Created and assigned new issue for escape pop up button.

- Richard:
+ Richard: Created architecture diagram.